lerina/lerina.github.io/html/code/rust-wasm/001_hello_world.md

 wasm-pack build --target web --no-typescript --out-dir www/pkg
 ```

-- ` --target web` to specify nobundle
+- ` --target web` to specify nobundle and generate Es6 glue code
 - `--no-typescript` we are not using TypeScript for these examples
 - `--out-dir www/pkg` by default `pkg` is the same level as `src` directory.
 Its cleaner to have all our web stuff in `www`.